-Table 3 presents the frequency, percentage and RSI of the challenges encountered by the students during the online entrance examination at Obafemi Awolowo University, Ile Ife.
-Poor internet network ranked first with (RSI = 70.33%), uncleared examination question item ranked 2nd (RSI = 66.41%), time constraint ranked 3rd (RSI = 62.63), technical / computer fault ranked 4th (RSI = 61.67), external distraction e.g. noise from the surrounding ranked 5th (RSI = 60.48%), fear of been monitored by invisible invigilators / proctors has RSI = 59.22%, login problem with RSI = 57.07%, incessant logout from the platform with RSI = 56.31, failed camera webcam RSI = 54.29%, uncleared instruction and insufficient support for navigating the questions RSI = 51.64%, and inability / difficulty in submitting answered questions RSI = 51.52. applying the rule of thumb, Poor internet network, uncleared examination questions, time constraint, technical / computer fault and external distraction e.g. noise from the surrounding are the major challenges of online entrance examination at Obafemi Awolowo University, Ile Ife, Nigeria.
+Table 3 presents the frequency, percentage, and RSI of the challenges encountered by the students during the online entrance examination at Obafemi Awolowo University, Ile-Ife.
+Poor internet network ranked first with (RSI = 70.33%), uncleared examination question item ranked 2nd (RSI = 66.41%), time constraint ranked 3rd (RSI = 62.63), technical / computer fault ranked 4th (RSI = 61.67), external distraction e.g. noise from the surrounding ranked 5th (RSI = 60.48%), fear of been monitored by invisible invigilators/proctors has RSI = 59.22%, login problem with RSI = 57.07%, incessant logout from the platform with RSI = 56.31, failed camera webcam RSI = 54.29%, uncleared instruction and insufficient support for navigating the questions RSI = 51.64%, and inability/difficulty in submitting answered questions RSI = 51.52.
+Applying the rule of thumb, Poor internet network, unclear examination questions, time constraint, technical / computer fault and external distraction, e.g. noise from the surroundings, are the major challenges of the online entrance examination at Obafemi Awolowo University, Ile Ife, Nigeria.
 The findings of (Buckley et al., 2021; Al Khalaf et al., 2022; Abd Elgalil et al., 2020; Ilgaz & Afacan Adanır, 2020) all presented similar challenges students encountered during online examinations in different contexts.

 5. Conclusion

-Based on the findings of this study, conclusion could be made that online entrance examination was easy to use by the pre-varsity students.
+Based on the findings of this study, a conclusion could be made that the online entrance examination was easy to use by the pre-university students.
 Furthermore, students had a positive perception of the online entrance examination and that students encountered some major challenges in the course of participating in the online entrance examination of Obafemi Awolowo University.

 COMPETING INTERESTS DISCLAIMER: